silogen/kaiwo/README.md

 ### Installation of Ray and Kueue Operators on Kubernetes

-Aiwo requires 4-5 components installed on Kubernetes:
+Kaiwo requires 4-5 components installed on Kubernetes:

 1. Cert-Manager
 2. AMD Operator (with AMD-Device-Config) or Nvidia Operator